Moeren588/Dashboard-Reaction-Service/README.md

 Run the following command where {cache_file.txt} is the file the live timing will write to
 > python -m fastf1.livetiming save --append cache_file.txt

+>[!NOTE]
+>    The livetiming starts broadcasting around 5 min before event start.
+The connection times out after
+>    60s of no broadcasts.
+So be aware and not start the livetiming too early as it will cut your connection.

 >[!WARNING]
 >    The connection to the Live timing client gets disconnected after 2 hours!
 Read more about this
 >    And possible workrounds on the [FastF1 documentation](https://docs.fastf1.dev/livetiming.html)